balnavroop1212/Python/README.md

 project 17 is a quiz program, questions could be added modified and changed order<br>
 project 18 is a turtle  graphic project of creating hist painting like pattern<br>
 project 19 is a turtle race code where we choose number of turtles and bid on a turtle with a different color<br>
+project 20 is cross the road game created in gui using turtle graphics<br>